-If a child is required to be administered oral medication during school hours, the school nurse will administer the medication in compliance with the following regulations:
+If a child is required to be administered oral medication during school hours, the school nurse or designee will administer the medication in compliance with the following regulations:

-- 1. Written consent signed by a parent and written instructions by a physician including student's name, name of medication, time to be administered, dosage and termination date for administering the medication. - 2.
-The parents of the child must assume responsibility for informing the school of any change in medication.
+1. Written consent signed by a parent and written instructions by a physician including student's name, name of medication, time to be administered, dosage and termination date for administering the medication.

+- a.
+Please complete the Emergency and Medical Consent in Harmony Family Access, selecting each individual medication you give consent for. - 2.
+The parents of the child must assume responsibility for informing the school of any change in medication, allergies, pertinent medical history, etc.